TomiLakkakorpi/KotlinChartApps/README.md

      • GraphingCalculator4 – Drawing a circle
      • GraphingCalculator5 – Data transformations (exponentiation, square root)
      • GraphingCalculator6 – Features from examples 1, 2, 3 & 5 combined into one ”finished” calculator
+     • GraphingCalculator7 – Parametric graph, plotting a graph with three parameters (x formula, y formula & value (t))
+     • GraphingCalculator8 – OLS line (Ordinary Least Squares).
+Example where the OLS -line, can be calculated for example data.

 **YCharts ja MathParser -kirjastojen ohjedokumentti.docx:** Instructional document made in finnish for finnish students, in which the examples are discussed in more detail.
 The document also contains instructions for both libraries used in this project.